-A number of pre-Christian figures are associated with the month of May, and subsequently Beltane.
+A number of pre-Christian figures are associated with Beltane.
 The entity known as the Green Man, strongly related to Cernunnos, is often found in the legends and lore of the British Isles, and is a masculine face covered in leaves and shrubbery.
 In some parts of England, a Green Man is carried through town in a wicker cage as the townsfolk welcome the beginning of summer.
 Impressions of the Green Man’s face can be found in the ornamentation of many of Europe’s older cathedrals, despite edicts from local bishops forbidding stonemasons from including such pagan imagery.

 A related character is Jack-in-the-Green, a spirit of the greenwood.
 References to Jack appear in British literature back as far as the late sixteenth century.
 Sir James Frazer associates the figure with mummers and the celebration of the life force of trees.
 Jack-in-the-Green was seen even in the Victorian era, when he was associated with soot-faced chimney sweeps.
 At this time, Jack was framed in a structure of wicker and covered with leaves, and surrounded by Morris dancers.
 Some scholars suggest that Jack may have been a ancestor to the legend of Robin Hood.